 If you have a reasonable amount of unused plasterboard, you may be able to give this away to a local plasterer.
 We can also arrange to collect and dispose of unwanted plasterboard.
 Please get in touch for a quote.

-Tyres are notoriously tricky to dispose of, but there are a number of specialist companies in the UK that can recycle them, turning them into things like rubber flooring for playgrounds.
+Tyres are notoriously tricky to dispose of, but there are a number of specialist companies in the Wimbledon that can recycle them, turning them into things like rubber flooring for playgrounds.

 Local garages or tyre fitters may also recycle your unwanted tyres.